 Use chemical-free, biodegradable laundry and household cleaning products.

 Choose chlorine-free products and unbleached paper products (i.e. tampons, menstrual pads, toilet paper, paper towel, coffee filters).

 Use a chlorine filter on showerheads and filter drinking water.

 Do not use pesticides, herbicides or fungicides in your garden.

 Avoid creams and cosmetics that have toxic chemicals, use natural and organic products instead.
 (Go to http://www.safecosmetics.org to check ingredients)

 Minimize your exposure to nail polish and nail polish removers.

-Use naturally based fragrances, such as essential oils, chemical free soaps and toothpastes.
+Use naturally based fragrances, such as essential oils, chemical-free soaps and toothpaste.